Measurement-Based Care Platform for New Zealand Mental Health & Addiction Services

 Serving Clinics Across Aotearoa New Zealand

-HiBoop supports mental health and addiction services across New Zealand's regions, from large hospital-based teams to solo practitioners in rural areas.
+HiBoop supports behavioural health services across New Zealand's regions, from large hospital-based teams to solo practitioners in rural areas.

 Auckland / Tāmaki Makaurau